guyzmo/git-repo/README.md

 is there for that:

     % git bb add foo/bar
+    % # if the name is identical to current project, you don't need to add a name
+    % git hub add
     % git gg add foo/bar gitea --alone

 Use the `--alone` switch if you don't want to add that project in the `all`